BillyCool/MariesWonderland/README.md

 # Marie's Wonderland

 An attempt at a private server implementation for mobile game NieR Reincarnation.
+The project is currently on hold due to a bug with Frida and newer versions of Android/Google Play that prevent running Frida Server correctly on mobile devices, more details [here](https://github.com/frida/frida/issues/2958).

 ## Game information
 - Built in Unity 2019.4.29 with C# and IL2CPP